 Very good (slight ageing to a few diamante)

 Utility patent # 1,801,128 (for dress clip) issued to Anthony E. Waller in 1931 (application filed in 1930)

-Ruby, sapphire, and emerald acorn-shaped glass stones are surrounded by diamanté in this classic pair of 1930s dress clips.
+This pair of vintage dress pins has ruby, sapphire, and emerald acorn-shaped glass stones surrounded by diamanté.
 Costume jewelry makers adopted this practice of molding colored glass in the shapes of leaves or fruits to imitate Indian-carved gemstones used in fine jewelry.
 Firms such as Cartier and Van Cleef & Arpels popularized these fruit salads or tutti frutti in Art Deco pieces.
 The trio of rubies, sapphires, and emeralds was a favorite combination.
-The setting of this pair is rhodium-plated base metal.
+The setting of these classic 1930s dress clips is rhodium-plated base metal.
 Notice the photo showing one clip worn as a pendant on a sterling silver chain (which is not included), to illustrate the versatility of this type of jewel.
 You probably have a silver or white-gold necklace that would work as well.
 The utility patent for the dress clip mechanism is here, shown below the name of Anthony E. Waller.